Curried Pumpkin Soup

 As usual we had a pumpkin on the doorstep this Halloween and whereas years ago I never thought to do anything with the scraped out flesh, these days I am very aware of food waste!
-Last year’s pumpkin was turned into my mother in law’s 80th birthday Pumpkin Fruit Cake but this year I fancied making soup.
-As it happened my mother in law came round on her birthday to share the soup with u so it looks like some kind of tradition is starting – thinking cap on for next year!
+Last year’s pumpkin was turned into my mother in law’s 80th birthday Pumpkin Fruit Cake but this year I fancied making Curried Pumpkin Soup.
+As it happened my mother in law came round on her birthday to share the soup with us so it looks like some kind of tradition is starting – thinking cap on for next year!

 Steering off the subject of food and onto Halloween Pumpkin safety, I thought I’d say a few words in light of what happened to Claudia Winkleman’s daughter.
 I took my daughter Trick or Treating and for the first time ever one of our neighbours had a real pumpkin as well as the pottery one they have always used.
 The pottery pumpkin was by the front door and the real one, minus it’s lid, was by itself on the large doorstep away from the house.
 As we stood waiting for the front door to open I suddenly noticed that my daughter’s nylon witches dress fronds were hovering straight over the unlidded pumpkin.
 I quickly pulled her away and she could only have been standing like that for a few seconds before I noticed.
 It did send a shiver down my spine to think what might have happened and as soon as our neighbour opened the door a made a joke to him of how he could have been seeing my daughter in a ball of flames.
 He took it on board and said he would swap the pumpkins over!